kston/kston/README.md

 ### Hi 👋, I'm Keneston Coelho

-  💬 I'm a Front End Junior Web Developer, currently living in Brazil.
+  💬 I'm a Front End Engineer, currently living in Brazil.

    ⚡ Fun fact:  I used to travel around the world but then someone ate a bat.